chrisant996/clink/docs/clink.md

 <code>ondeactivate = <span class="arg">function_name</span></code> | If <span class="arg">function_name</span> is not nil, then it's called when the prompt is deactivated.
 <code>demo = <span class="arg">function_name</span></code> | If <span class="arg">function_name</span> is not nil, then it's called when <code>clink config prompt show</code> is run.
 <code>dependson = <span class="arg">string</span></code> | If the string is not empty, then it is a list of clinkprompt names upon which this clinkprompt depends.
 When this clinkprompt file is loaded and activated, the other files are also loaded, and their prompt filters and event handlers are allowed to run even though they aren't part of the current active clinkprompt file.

+Here's a "Sample.clinkprompt" file to illustrate how to write .clinkprompt files, including the `onactivate` and `ondeactivate` and `demo` functions.

 ```lua
 #INCLUDE [docs\examples\Sample.clinkprompt]